-The Actuary has certified that the rate of interest to be applied to cash accumulation AVC balances held for the year ended 31 March 2022 for the plan is 0.3% (2021: 0.5%).
+The Actuary has certified that the rate of interest to be applied to cash accumulation AVC balances held for the year ended 31 March 2023 for the plan is 2.3% (2022: 0.3%).

-For those who retire, die or transfer their AVCs in the year ended 31 March 2022, no terminal bonus will be paid.
+For those who retire, die or transfer their AVCs in the year ended 31 March 2023, no terminal bonus will be paid.
 AVCs paid to an external provider receive the return declared by those providers.
-The Plan's AVC arrangements were closed to further contributions from 5 April 2006.
+The Plan's AVC arrangements were closed to further contributions from 5 April 2006, except for certain active members that transferred into the Plan following the WABCO merger.